emmajanedrews/base-template/_posts/2017-03-09-some-news-from-our-office-and-the-market.md

 Buyers are looking, but they need more options to get them excited.
 This is especially true in the Catonsville, North Hartford Baho.
 Co., Lauraville, Southern Carroll, and Crofton areas.

-If you or anyone you know is looking to sell a home please don’t hesitate to reach out to me.
+If you or anyone you know is looking to sell a home, please don’t hesitate to reach out to me.
 If you have any other real estate questions, feel free to give me a call or send me an email.
 I’d love to work with you!